TinkerTools/tinker-hp/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------
 => (October 2020)

-A major update is coming with the availability of the Tinker-HP (multi) GPU code.
-Preprint to come in the incoming weeks.
-Stay tuned!
+A major update has been pushed to github (28/10/2020) : availability of the Tinker-HP (multi) GPU code.
+Preprint to come in a few days.
 -----------------------------------------------------------------------------------------------------------------------------------------------
 <H2><B>Versions</B></H2>